Hong Kong University Graduate Association College: Junior Secondary Level (S1 - S3)

-A mandatory one-week trip, usually overseas, is held every year as a promotion for immersive cultural learning.
-A cross-cultural project is usually conducted by students in groups to be presented back at school.
+‘Excursion’, a mandatory one-week trip, usually overseas, is held every year as a promotion for immersive cultural learning.
+Students learn about cultures and traditions of other regions through these trips, broadening their horizons.
+A cross-cultural project is usually performed by students in groups to be presented back at school.

 Senior Secondary Level (S4 - S6)

 HKUGA College follows the Hong Kong Diploma of Secondary Education (HKDSE) cirriculum in its senior secondary level, managed by the Hong Kong Examinations and Assessment Authority (HKEAA).
 Four mandatory classes, and most often three, occasionally two electives are chosen by students at the end of their third year to be studied in the entirety of their senior secondary level.
 The four mandatory classes include Chinese Language, English Language, Mathematics Compulsory Part, and Citizenship and Social Development (after 2024 HKDSE, in lieu of Liberal Studies).
 The electives typically include History, Economics, Biology, Chemistry, Physics, Visual Arts, Geography, Chinese History, Chinese Literature, Literature in English, Business, Accounting and Financial Studies, Music and Physical Education, although the availability varies depending on the year and staff present to teach.

-Students additionally go on a one-week trip to either Cambodia or Vietnam to provide services for underprivileged students in Secondary 4.